loveleif/Rational/README.md

 Features:

+- Calculations are performed in a larger type than that of the Rational in use (see IntTraits.h).
+For example, the operation `Rational<short> + Rational<short>` will perform calculation steps with ints.
 - Construction and assignment from any integer type or `Rational<IntType>` type.
 - `+=`, `-=`, `*=`, `/=`, `+`, `-`, `*`, `/`, `==`, `!=`, `<`, `>`, `<=`, `>=`,
   `<<`, `>>` operators